rickwassing/cicada-develop/docs/README.md

 - Vincent T. van Hees and colleagues for their pioneering work on GGIR, an R-package to process actigraphy data.
 [Visit the GGIR CRAN repository](https://cran.r-project.org/web/packages/GGIR/index.html).
 - Maxim Osipov, Bart Te Lindert, and German Gómez-Herrero for their work on the [Actant Activity Analysis Toolbox](https://github.com/btlindert/actant-1) and GeneActiv .bin file import functions.

-## Documentation

-All documentation can be found on the [Cicada Read The Docs site](https://cicada-actigraphy-suite.readthedocs.io).

 Have a nice day.